naptivity/dropper_utilities/readme.md

 # Hypixel Dropper Utilities
-This is a script that's like a mod for Dropper, adding a couple helpful features, but instead of going into your mods folder it acts as a proxy.
+This is a node.js proxy that sits between your Minecraft client and Hypixel, designed to add convenient insights and features to dropper.
+This proxy was revived and expanded by naptivity! :3

+**Warning: This project automates chat and commands which [can result in a mute or ban on Hypixel](https://hypixel.net/terms/#term-2).
+However, there is no in-game advantage, only quality of life improvements.
+You have full control over what features are enabled through the configuration file.**

  This means you'll join a local server with this running, and it will sit between your Minecraft client and Hypixel.

-**Warning: Because this project automates chat/command functionality, there is a risk of getting muted or banned on Hypixel.
-It does not, however, give any in-game advantage.
-You may choose not to use any of those features (party chat commands, auto requeueing, and chunk caching) to stay safe.**

 ## How to use (Standard and easiest method, Windows only)
 - Note: If you're not on Windows, please go to the next section and follow those instructions instead.
 - Download the file from [releases](https://github.com/LapisHusky/dropperutilities/releases) windows.exe.